What is a section 66W Certificate?

 Why Buyers May Want a Cooling Off Period

-What Are the Risks to Vendors When Allowing a Cooling Off Period?
+Risks to Vendors When Allowing a Cooling Off Period

-A vendor who agrees to provide a cooling off period (that is, not require a Section 66W Certificate) runs a risk that if the purchaser cancels the contract, any other prospective purchasers who were previously interested in the property may have since moved on.
+A vendor who agrees to provide a cooling off period (that is, not require a Section 66W Certificate) runs a risk that the purchaser might exercise its right to rescind the contract during the cooling off period.
+The vendor has no guarantee that any other prospective purchasers who were previously interested in the property may have since moved on.

 Vendors should also be mindful of the terms of their agreement with their real estate agent as to whether commission may still be payable even if a sale does not proceed to completion.